Koromix/rygel/web/koffi.dev/pages/functions.md

 > [!WARNING]
 > Asynchronous functions run on worker threads.
 You need to deal with thread safety issues if you share data between threads.
->
-> Callbacks must be called from the main thread, or more precisely from the same thread as the V8 intepreter.
-Calling a callback from another thread is undefined behavior, and will likely lead to a crash or a big mess.
-You've been warned!

 # Function pointers